unstoppabledomains/dev-docs/partner/domain-actions-guides/transfer-action.md

 ---
 title: Transfer Domain Action Guide | Unstoppable Domains Developer Portal
-description: This guide shows how to create a domain action request to transfer domains using the Domains Actions API.
+description: This guide shows how to create a domain action request to transfer domains using the Domain Actions API.
 ---

 # Transfer Domain Action Guide

-The Domains Actions API offers the functionality to generate a list of transactions that needs to be performed to **transfer a domain name** without having to form them on the client.
+The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **transfer a domain name** without having to form them on the client.

 ## Step 1: Retrieve Your Reseller ID and Secret API Token